siderolabs/talos/website/content/v1.10/introduction/prodnotes.md

 Additionally, you can learn more about [patches]({{< relref "../talos-guides/configuration/patching/" >}}) from the configuration patches documentation.

+## Step 10: Configure Your Multihomed Machines

+If your machines are multihomed, i.e., they have more than one IPv4 and/or IPv6 addresses other than loopback, then additional configuration is required.
+Refer to [Multihoming]({{< relref "../talos-guides/network/multihoming.md" >}}) for more information.

-## Step 10: Apply the Machine Configuration
+## Step 11: Apply the Machine Configuration

 To apply your machine configuration: